Last updated on May 3rd, 2018 at 04:56 am

 It is the data processing layer of Hadoop Ecosystem.
 It is a software framework for easily writing applications that process the vast amount of structured and unstructured data stored in the Hadoop Distributed Filesystem (HDFS).
 Map Reduce processes huge amount of data in parallel by dividing the job (submitted job) into a set of independent tasks (sub-job).

 MapReduce works by breaking the processing into phases: Map and Reduce.
 The Map is the first phase of processing.In the first step maps jobs which takes the set of data and converts it into another set of data

 Reduce is the second phase of processing.
 In the second step Reduce job takes the output from the map as input and compress those data tuples into smaller set of tuples.Basically light-weight processing like aggregation/summation happens in this phase

-Question 2 What is “map” and what is “reducer” in Hadoop?
+Question 2 What is term “map” and what is term “reducer” in Hadoop?

 Map: In Hadoop, a map is a phase in HDFS query solving.
 A map reads data from an input location, and outputs a key value pair according to the input type.